Manipulators/Manipulator/README.md

 To-do list
 ----------
+* Select libraries
+* Generate an instance of the manipulation planning problem
   * Generate obstacles (i.e. environment)
   * Choose the shape of the robot
   * Choose the shape of the movable object
   * Select the initial configuration (i.e. positions of the robot and the object)
   * Select the final configuration
-* Compute the solution for this manipulation planning problem
+* Compute the solution for this instance
+  * Compute the configurations subsets
+  * Determine the topological properties of transit and transfer paths
+  * Determine the manipulation graph
+  * Find a manipulation path

 Libraries